junxit/us-congress-bills-119/metadata.md

 - 2025-09-11 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Cassidy with an amendment in the nature of a substitute.
 Without written report.
 - 2025-09-11 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Cassidy with an amendment in the nature of a substitute.
 Without written report.
 - 2025-09-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 158.
+- 2025-10-09 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7103; text: CR S7103)
+- 2025-10-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.